urbas/play-essentials/README.md

 # Usage

+You can use any of the below examples from within your controller.

 ## Authentication

-You can use any of the below examples from within your controller.

-To start an authentication session with a password login:
+Get the authentication service:

+    authService = PlessAuthentication.getAuthenticationService()

+To login a user with their email and password:

-    PlayAuthentication.logIn(new PasswordLoginForm(email, password));
+    authService.logIn(new PasswordLoginForm(email, password));

-Check that a user is logged in:
+Check that a user is currently logged in:

-    PlayAuthentication.isLoggedIn()
+    authService.isLoggedIn()

 To get the ID of the currently logged-in user:

-    PlayAuthentication.getLoggedInUserId()
+    authService.getLoggedInUserId()

 To log the user out:

-    PlayAuthentication.logOut()
+    authService.logOut()

 ## Emailing